AnkaChan/Gaia/README.md

 - [MeshFrame2](https://github.com/AnkaChan/MeshFrame2): geometric core library for mesh processing (already included as submodule)
 - [CuMatrix](https://github.com/AnkaChan/CuMatrix/tree/main): for geometry and matrix computation (already included as submodule)
 - [cmake-git-version-tracking](https://github.com/andrew-hardin/cmake-git-version-tracking): for tracking the git version infos when running experiments (already included as a submodule)
-- [OneTBB](https://github.com/oneapi-src/oneTBB) (already included as a submodule)
+- [OneTBB](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#onetbb) (Need to be installed, tested with 2021.12.0)
-- Eigen3 (tested with 3.4.0)
+- Eigen3 (Need to be installed, tested with 3.4.0)
-- Embree (tested with 3.13.1) Known issues exist for version >= 3.13.4.
+- Embree (Need to be installed, tested with 3.13.1, not compatible with Embree 4)

-Ensure you install the specified versions of Eigen3 and Embree, and then add the environment variables "Eigen3_DIR" and "embree_DIR", setting their values to the respective config.cmake paths.
+Make you installed OneTBB, Eigen3 and Embree.
+Then add the environment variables "Eigen3_DIR" and "embree_DIR", setting their values to the respective config.cmake paths.
 This step is necessary for CMake to successfully locate them.

 ### Use GAIA as a Standalone Simulator
 Currently, a XPBD based simulator is provided.
 The CMakelists.txt of the standalone simulator is located at Gaia/Simulator/PBDDynamics.
 To use the simulator, you need to